amberstar/the-component-pattern/README.md

 Note: If objects are used, public methods (and public properties) can only be called by owning parents.

-Why public methods and properties are harmful to software structure, and the significance of an output.
+Why public methods(that return values) and properties are harmful to software structure, and the significance of an output.
 ------------------------------
 When asked about the meaning of Object Oriented Programming Alan Kay once said: